 The UDF’s code is distributed with Maatkit, and I plan to eventually build it as a binary that can be installed without requiring you to compile it.
 However, compiling is very easy; there are instructions in the source code comments.
 Installing is also easy: just a simple SQL statement.

-If you’re using Maatkit to make sure your slaves have the same data as their master, you should install the UDF on all your servers for a significant performance boost.
+If you’re using Maatkit to make sure your replicas have the same data as their master, you should install the UDF on all your servers for a significant performance boost.
 You’ll save your servers a lot of work.
 You don’t need to do anything extra for Maatkit to take advantage of it.
 Maatkit will auto-detect it if you have it installed.

 I’ve been running it in production for a couple of months now with nothing but good results.
 And the code is drop-dead simple, so I think the chance of bugs is very slim.
 But if you have questions, problems, bug reports etc, please use the Maatkit project page to report them.